Pancakes with Maple Syrup and Butter: The Ultimate Breakfast Delight

 Instructions:

-- Mix Dry Ingredients: In a large bowl, sift together the flour, baking powder, salt, and sugar.
+1. Mix Dry Ingredients: Sift together the flour, baking powder, salt, and sugar in a large bowl.

-- Add Wet Ingredients: Make a well in the center of the dry mix and pour in the milk, egg, and melted butter.
+2. Add Wet Ingredients: Make a well in the centre of the dry mix and pour in the milk, egg, and melted butter.
 Stir until smooth, but don’t overmix.

 Enjoy your fluffy, golden pancakes as a satisfying breakfast treat!